Note: this is the old guide. If you want the newer version, head over here.

 .

-You could right-click a game in Yuzu and select “Open Save Data Location”, but the problem with that is it actually opens the wrong directory.
+Right-click a game in Yuzu or Ryujinx and select “Open Save Data Location”, or something similar.
 The proper save directory for Yuzu is:

 So I’ll be using the example of Smash Bros.
 Ultimate.
-Navigate to where your saves are located — it’ll be the title ID followed by the name of the game.
+Navigate to where your saves are located on your SD card – it’ll be the title ID followed by the name of the game.
 So Smash Ultimate would be:

 0x01006A800016E000 Super Smash Bros Ultimate